All Episodes

 Kyle McLaughlin did not sell it.

-We also have a technocrat.
+We also have a technical credit there.

-So thank you so much to Mari and Steve's Lego Puzzle Basement.
+So, thank you so much to Mari and Steve's Lego Puzzle Basement.

 You are now a technocrat.